XRayLP/contao-flickity-slider/README.md

 In the second step you have to add the "contao-flickity-slider" extension to contao through the Composer Package Manager.
 (If you use the old Package Manager, you will install the module manually)

+## Copyright

+This project has been created and is maintained by [XRayLP](https://github.com/XRayLP).